Weapons committed to Ukraine

 • Sources: iiss.org, armedforces.eu, globalsecurity.org, wikipedia.org

-USA: Weapons possessed vs weapons provided
+USA: Weapons stockpile vs weapons provided

-From 24 February 2022 to 5 May 2024
+From February 24, 2022 to November 17, 2024

 Provided